compico/go-osu/README.md

 make build-prod
 ```

-This first builds the frontend (`npm run build` → `frontend/dist`), then the Go binary.
-Note that frontend assets are **not embedded** into the binary via `go:embed` — they're read from disk (`frontend/dist/.vite/manifest.json`) at runtime, so you need to ship the `frontend/dist` folder alongside the binary.
+This first builds the frontend (`npm run build` → `frontend/dist`), then compiles the Go binary.
+Frontend assets are embedded into the binary at compile time via `go:embed`, so the resulting binary in `bin/` is fully self-contained — you don't need to ship the `frontend/dist` folder alongside it, and the target machine doesn't need Node.js/npm at all.
 Dev vs. production mode is controlled by the `app.env` field in `config.yml`.

 ## Configuration (`config.yml`)